-Studio monitors include a woofer or bass for low-frequency sound reproduction and a tweeter for higher frequencies.
+Studio speakers have a woofer or bass that plays low-frequency sounds and a tweeter that plays high-frequency sounds.
 If you want to reproduce the low-end better, you might be able to get an extra subwoofer.

 They are called flat and are used in music production.
-They are also nearfield speaker, so they don’t loud sound.
+They are also nearfield speakers, so they don’t loud sounds.

 If you are also looking for the difference between Studio Monitors and Bookshelf Speakers, check out our compile right now:

 An external amplifier is not required for an active studio monitor vs PA speaker to amplify the signal.